 - LDOC Application Guidance Notes 2017-18 (word 855KB)

 Applicants for LDoc awards must have been accepted on the research degree programme at UAL.
-The UAL deadline for applications to be considered for AHRC funding opportunities is 14 November 2016.
+The UAL deadline for applications to be considered for AHRC funding opportunities has now passed for this year.

 Final deadline for submission of LDoc Applications midnight on Monday 6 February 2017.